Pralhad789/Pralhad789/README.md

 ### About Me

-Experienced Data Engineer who transforms raw data into compelling stories and actionable insights.
-My approach goes beyond just analyzing numbers, it's about uncovering the stories they tell and using those insights to fuel strategic decisions that drive business growth.
+Experienced Data Engineer specializing in building and optimizing data pipelines to turn raw data into actionable insights.
+Skilled in designing and implementing ETL workflows, data modeling, and leveraging big data technologies like Python, PySpark, SQL, Apache Spark, AWS to process and analyze large-scale datasets.
+My focus is on creating reliable, scalable solutions that empower teams with clean, structured data to drive business decisions and growth.

 * 🎓 MS in Computer Science from Santa Clara University (2022 - 2024)
 * 👨‍💻 Experienced in Big data, Data Engineering, Data Analysis, Data Modelling, ETL Pipeline development, Distributed Systems, Cloud Computing.